GabrielArpini/Zoomcamp2025/module_1/notes_1.md

 ```
 The `-d` tag means detached mode, in other words, all the containers will run in background mode and will not stuck your terminal.

-If we don't specify a network inside de docker-compose.yaml it will automatically define one for you, to check the network you can run the following command:
+If we don't specify a network inside the docker-compose.yaml it will automatically define one for you, to check the network you can run the following command:

 ```bash
 docker network ls